anyscale/madewithml.github.io/docs/courses/applied-ml/preprocessing.md

 Data preprocessing can be categorized into two types of processes: *preparation* and *transformation*.

 !!! note
-    Certain preprocessing steps are `global` (don't depend on our dataset, ex. removing stop words) and others are `local` (constructs are learned only from the training split, ex. vocabulary or min-max scaling).
+    Certain preprocessing steps are `global` (don't depend on our dataset, ex. removing stop words) and others are `local` (constructs are learned only from the training split, ex. vocabulary).
 For the local, dataset-dependent preprocessing steps, we want to ensure that we split the data first before preprocessing to avoid data leaks.

 ### Preparing